-Time-locked accounts, Lock-ups and Unlocking: Vast majority of tokens in the Initial Supply are subject to protocol enforced lock-ups.
-Tokens held by the Mina Foundation and O(1) Labs Endowments are subject to self-enforced lockups, and both entities are committed to adhere to the unlock schedules in their respective sections below.
+Lock-ups and Unlocking: The vast majority of tokens in the Initial Supply were subject to lock-ups.
+Tokens held by the Mina Foundation and O(1) Labs Endowments are subject to lockups, and both entities are committed to adhere to the unlock schedules in their respective sections below.
 Locked up tokens cannot be transferred out of their accounts, but can be staked or delegated.
-Accounts that enforce lock-up to tokens are called Time-locked accounts.
-By default, unlocking of lock-ups happens on a per-slot basis, but can be configured to occur periodically or via a cliff mechanism.
-As tokens unlock, they can be transferred to another account, or can be kept in the original account.
-If the owner of an account tries to transfer more tokens than unlocked, the transaction will fail.
-More about the unlock logic configurations can be found here.

-The Initial Distribution MINA is up to 1 billion tokens.
+The Initial Distribution of MINA was 805,385,694 tokens.
 This number includes all of the categories of token recipients in the distribution schedule, except for block rewards, which are minted anew by the protocol with each block after its launch.

 MINA is an inflationary currency with no supply cap.
 This decision was made in order to incentivize a high level of staking participation in the early years of the protocol, which will increase the level of decentralization.
 Mina’s “Supercharged Rewards” (discussed in a later section) also achieve this objective.
 Since staking is open to all tokens on the protocol (without the risk of bonding or slashing), any token holder is able to avoid getting diluted by staking or delegating.

 Ongoing inflation is generated via block rewards, which get paid to block producers via each successful block’s coinbase transaction.
-The Mina Foundation has proposed the below block reward schedule and inflation targets for the minting of MINA tokens beyond the Initial Distribution:
+At the outset, Mina Foundation had proposed the below block reward schedule and inflation targets for the minting of MINA tokens beyond the Initial Distribution: